wheel rim repairs

 Cracked Wheels

 Cracks aren’t always visible but can lead to slow air leaks, reduced structural integrity, and dangerous failures if left unchecked.
 Cracked rims often develop near the inner barrel or bead seat, especially after repeated impacts.
-We use precision alloy welding to restore the strength of your wheels, preventing further damage and keeping them roadworthy.

 Curb Rash, Scratches & Scuffs